ilarsf/ukb_data_explorations/README.md

 ## UK Biobank Data Extraction and Processing

-This repository contains scripts for collecting, summarizing, and extracting medical data fields from the UK Biobank resource.
+This repository contains scripts for collecting, summarizing, and extracting data fields from the UK Biobank resource.

 ### Prerequisites